 - a.
-A 5% assessment will be levied on all gifts received by Idaho State University or the Idaho State University Foundation.
-Gifts above \$25,000 will be subject to a 3% fee.
 This assessment applies to all cash gifts without exception.
+An assessment will be levied on all gifts received by Idaho State University or the Idaho State University Foundation.
+The amount of this assessment will be established each spring by the University and the Foundation in conjunction with the annual budget process.
+However, in order to avoid donor confusion, changes should be very rare.
+This assessment applies to all cash gifts, except as provided in Section 5.06.01 e, without exception.
 It will not apply to grants from state and federal governments or to contracts. - b.
 Non-cash gifts (gifts in kind) will not be subject to the fee. - c.
 Donors will receive credit for the full amount of their gifts. - d.
 Charitable trusts and bequests (all planned gifts) will be assessed at the time they are realized. - e.
 In cases where the donor (individual, corporate or foundation) refuses to contribute to indirect costs, the unit receiving the gift will have the option of paying the appropriate fee from other departmental sources. - f.
 Outside scholarship gifts following specific students and sent directly to the scholarship office will not be assessed. - g.
-This policy will be reviewed periodically. - 5.06.02 Responsibilities of Idaho State University Units and of the Idaho State University Foundation. - a.
-Units will be responsible for: - i.
-Submitting each gift to the Idaho State University Foundation for processing in accordance with University policies and procedures. - b.
-The Idaho State University Foundation and University will be responsible for: - i.
+This policy will be reviewed periodically.
+Alternatively, in rare instances, the University President may request that the Executive Committee of the Board waive the assessment. - 5.06.02 Responsibilities of Idaho State University Units and of the Idaho State University Foundation. - a.
+Units will be responsible for: - Submitting each gift to the Idaho State University Foundation for processing in accordance with Foundation and University policies and procedures. - b.
+The Idaho State University Foundation and University will be responsible for:

+- i.
 Using the revenues generated by the fee to provide better services and additional fundraising resources for the entire University community. - ii.
 Providing stewardship reports including investment information to all donors. - iii.
 Disclosure of Foundation policy

-Responsible for the periodic review of policy - Audit Committee Chair
+Responsible for the periodic review of policy - Board Chair